Twisting BFSS & IKKT: Twisted holography for the IKKT matrix model

 The IKKT matrix model was conjectured to give rise to a non-perturbative description of type IIB string theory~\cite{IKKT} (see also \cite{Ciceri:2025maa}).
 Various analytical and numerical explorations of this proposal have been performed \cite{Kimura:2000ur, Kitazawa:2002vh, Aoki:1998bq, Nishimura:2020blu, Anagnostopoulos:2022dak}.
 We remark that there are still many questions regarding this duality\footnote{There are also recent works that explore the duality for the polarized IKKT theory, which is better behaved, see e.g. \cite{Hartnoll:2024csr, Komatsu:2024ydh, Komatsu:2024bop}.}, particularly in Lorentzian signature.
 Since twisting captures supersymmetry protected quantities in Euclidean signature, we explore only a small well-defined piece of the original proposal.
 Moreover, note that twisting as it is formalized in this note is adapted to work in perturbation theory around a chosen solution to the BV field equations.
 In other words, the BV complexes we write and act upon with twisting supercharges are local models of a formal neighborhood in field space around the chosen background solution.
 As we will see below in more detail, these models are not immediately sensitive to the global structures of field space that include non-perturbative effects like the existence of other non-trivial saddle points of the action functional (e.g. instantons).
 For a more global approach to the BV formalism, see for example~\cite{Elliott:2015rja, Alfonsi:2023qpv}.

 In terms of type IIB string theory, the IKKT model arises as the worldvolume theory describing the dynamics of $N$ interacting D(-1)-branes.
 Type IIB string theory, as well as its low energy approximation type IIB supergravity, are theories with an action of the ten-dimensional $\cN=(2,0)$ supersymmetry algebra that features 32 supercharges.
 Our above description of the IKKT model as the dimensional reduction of ten-dimensional super Yang--Mills theory makes only 16 of these apparent.
 These 16 supercharges are called the \emph{dynamical} supercharges.
 The remaining 16 supercharges, called \emph{kinematical} supercharges, arise as symmetries of the center of mass degrees of freedom of the D(-1)-branes.
 As such, they only act via shifts on the trace parts of the fermion field $\psi$.
-In the following, we will choose twisting supercharges that always act as dynamical supersymmetries.
+In the following, we will choose twisting supercharges that always act as dynamical supersymmetries; in work to appear~\cite{HP2} we will explicate twists that include the kinematical SUSYs, and provide a 1-to-1 match with the twists of IIB and IIA supergravities recently classified in \cite{iib-nv, iia-nv}.